Food Coalition for Archuleta County Colorado

 Nutrition Security

-According the U.S. Department of Agriculture (USDA), "Nutrition Security means all Americans have consistent and equitable access to healthy, safe, affordable foods essential to optimal health and well-being."
-According to the County Health Rankings & Roadmaps data for Archuleta County, 11% of the population (nearly 1,500 individuals) in 2020 lack adequate access to food in Archuleta County, as compared to 8% in Colorado.
+The U.S. Department of Agriculture (USDA) defines nutrition security as ensuring that all Americans have consistent and equitable access to healthy, safe, affordable foods essential to optimal health and well-being.
+According to the County Health Rankings & Roadmaps data for Archuleta County, 11% of the population (nearly 1,500 individuals) in 2020 lacked adequate access to food in Archuleta County, as compared to 8% in Colorado overall.
 Toward addressing food and nutrition insecurity, Healthy Archuleta continues to center equity in its healthy eating efforts by supporting individuals and families to access health promoting foods, nutrition education, food purchasing/preparation skills, and nutrition counseling.
 Eating nutritious foods takes more than the individual, it takes a community.
 Healthy Archuleta uses a community-based food system approach to addressing nutrition security.
 Click HERE to learn more about our work in advancing nutrition security.

 Picture